DataSnowman/shapedata/README.md

 ## Create a new Lakehouse in your Fabric workspace

 To get started you can click on any of the experiences on the home page or on the Microsoft Fabric icon in the bottow left corner of the browser.
-For example click on `Data Factory`
+For example click on `Data Factory` or `Data Engineering`

 ![datafactory](https://raw.githubusercontent.com/datasnowman/shapedata/main/images/datafactory.png)

 Now click on Workspaces to find your Fabric workspace.
-Please click on the workspace that is the same as you userid (email) i.e. user1 or user2, etc
+Please click on the workspace that is the same as the userid (email i.e. user1 or user2, etc) you logged on as.

 ![workspace](https://raw.githubusercontent.com/datasnowman/shapedata/main/images/workspace.png)